 Do it now.
 I received a big push from a close friend who was then the Director of Criminal/Social Justice at Lewis and former First Deputy Superintendent of the Chicago Police Department.
 Without his encouragement, I would have delayed pursuing my MSCSJ and may not have done it at all.

-To learn more about the Master of Science in Criminal/Social Justice, request more information or call toll-free at 1.866.967.7046 to speak with a Graduate Admissions Counselor.
+Complete the form to receive more information about the online Master of Science in Criminal/Social Justice program at Lewis University or call (866) 967-7046 to speak with a Graduate Admissions Counselor.